itsjustaplant/ATmega328P-blink/README.md

 -You **don't** have to set your fuses you can use default fuses

--**Don't** just binary values to registers.
+-**Don't** just assign binary values to registers.
 Use masking and bit shifting

--If you are on mac and having problem with 32 bit avr toolchain, download Arduino .
-It comes with avr toolchain and it works *magic*

-*Arduino.app/Contents/Java/hardware/tools/avr/bin/* check this folder

 ## Resources